feripratama/kanekes/README.md

 # Kanekes

-Kanekes is one of laravel base theme for bantenprov application
+Kanekes is one of laravel base theme for bantenprov application.

 ## How to install

 ```
 $ composer create-project bantenprov/kanekes "dev-master"
 ```